-It isn’t a doctrine, theology, or something to be studied: it is something to be felt and lived!
+It isn’t a doctrine, theology, or something to be studied.
+The Spirit is something to be felt and lived!

-And when it is lived, who knows what can happen!
+And when the Spirit is lived, who knows what can happen!
 For example:

 This Spirit is about action.
-It is who Jesus’ followers are empowered to be and the possibilities of what they can do and become.
-It makes sense that everyone is rightfully amazing!
+It animates who Jesus’ followers are empowered to be and the possibilities of what they can do.
+It is only natural that everyone is rightfully amazing!

-Of course, even in the midst of an amazing event, there are always those who have to find fault - who see in a cup that is not half-filled but overflowing as just a mess to be cleaned up.
+Of course, even in the midst of an amazing event, there are always those who have to find fault - who see in a cup that is not just half-filled but overflowing as another mess to be cleaned up.
 The skeptics claim the disciples are drunk: “Filled with new wine!”

 To these naysayers, Peter -- suddenly emboldened by the Spirit -- quotes the Prophet Joel:

 That God will pour out the Spirit on ALL flesh